We look forward to talking with with you.

 You can join with other employers in your geographic area or industry as an employer group or association to offer a defined contribution retirement plan, such as a 401(k), to your employees.
 Also, if you use a professional employer organization (PEO) as part of your business, your PEO may sponsor a defined contribution plan that you can offer to your employees.
 A well run employer association or PEO multiple employer plan can help groups of small employers obtain economies of scale for administrative costs and investment choices currently enjoyed by large businesses.
 The employer association or PEO can act as plan administrator and assume many of the responsibilities of operating the plan, allowing you to keep more of your day-to-day focus on managing your business.

-Pooled employer plans provide a way for unrelated employers with no common interest or other organizational relationship to participate in a multiple employer defined contribution retirement plan, such as a 401(k), and offer a retirement savings option to their employees.
+Pooled employer plans provide a way for unrelated employers with no common interest or other organizational relationship to participate in a multiple employer-defined contribution retirement plan, such as a 401(k), and offer the best retirement savings plans to their employees.
 A pooled employer plan allows many of the administrative and fiduciary responsibilities of sponsoring a retirement plan to be transferred to a pooled plan provider.
-Similar to employer association and PEO plans, a well run pooled employer plan can offer employers, especially small employers, a workplace retirement savings option with reduced burdens and costs compared to sponsoring their own separate retirement plan.
+Similar to employer association and PEO plans, a well-run pooled employer plan can offer employers, especially small employers, a workplace retirement savings option with reduced burdens and costs compared to sponsoring their own separate retirement plan.

 Some employers find that defined benefit plans offer business advantages.
 For instance, businesses can generally contribute (and therefore deduct) more each year than in defined contribution plans.
 In addition, employees often value the fixed benefit provided by this type of plan and can often receive a greater benefit at retirement than under any other type of retirement plan.
 However, defined benefit plans are often more complex and, likely, more expensive to establish and maintain than other types of plans.